Jimwi/ilets_words/day28/4 20210630_fa_01_transcript.md

 WALD: Yeah.
 Well, they - yeah, they are learning how to analyze the sewage for those patterns, and they're learning how to use the data to make policy.
 It's a nice `complement` to other sources of information, like - you know, like, testing of individuals, like PCR testing in the case of coronavirus.
 Yeah.

-DAVIES: Let me reintroduce you again.
-We are speaking with Chelsea Wald.
-She's a science writer, and her new book is "Pipe Dreams: The Urgent Global Quest To Transform The Toilet."
-She'll be back after this short break.
-I'm Dave Davies, and this is FRESH AIR.

-(SOUNDBITE OF FOTHERINGAY'S "THE SEA")

-DAVIES: This is FRESH AIR.
-I'm Dave Davies, in for Terry Gross, who's off this week.
-Our guest is science writer Chelsea Wald, whose new book describes how scientists are exploring ways to redesign toilets, sewers and other systems that take care of our solid waste.
-The book is "Pipe Dreams: The Urgent Global Quest To Transform The Toilet."

 If I remember this right from your book, 3.4 billion people in the world don't have what experts call safely managed sanitation, the kind of flush toilets and sewer systems that we `take for granted`.
 What are some of the ways people relieve themselves, and what happens to the waste that is generated?

 WALD: Yeah, that's more than half the world's population doesn't have this kind of system or else a system where the waste is safely managed from an onsite system, like a `septic` tank, and then gets emptied and taken to a treatment plant.
 So it doesn't make it safely to treatment.
 Some people don't have any toilets at all.
 They practice what's known as open `defecation`.
 Other people - many, many people in the world use pit `latrines`, and those pit latrines might be nice and functional, or they might be in really bad shape.
 And when they fill up, especially in cities, which - where - when many people use them, they can fill up - and that can cause a problem because there might not be an emptying service or an emptying service that can come and take the waste safely to a treatment plant.
 There may not be a treatment plant.

 DAVIES: So this waste that is `undisposed` of, that collects in streets and sewers and in pits in people's yards, what sort of health risks does this present?

 WALD: So the exposure to the pathogens in poop can cause `diarrheal` disease, which `affects` children disproportionately - causes a lot of suffering and death, especially among children.
 And it can lead to a condition called `stunting`, which is not just to do with height, but cognitive function.
 That can persist throughout the life of the child and has effects in later generations, as well.
 It's a multigenerational problem.
-There can be outbreaks of diseases like cholera and typhoid fever, which were common, you know, in London and in U.S. cities in the 19th century, but ended after the widespread installation of wastewater systems and drinking water systems.
+There can be outbreaks of diseases like `cholera` and `typhoid fever`, which were common, you know, in London and in U.S. cities in the 19th century, but ended after the widespread installation of wastewater systems and drinking water systems.

 DAVIES: Bill Gates has identified this problem of bringing sanitation to more people in the world as a major focus of his `philanthropy`.
 What's he up to?
 What is he doing?